KadeLehman/hash-algo-comparison/README.md

-# Performance Comparison of Various Hashing Algorithms
+# Performance Comparison of Two Hashing Algorithms with Integer Keys

 This project will put two hashing algorithms to the test; one is trivial, one is non-trivial.
 Here is a description of the trivial algorithm, as stated on Wikipedia: